Maximus the Greek: Career

 In 1504 (according to other accounts, 1505 or early 1506), Maximus left the Dominican monastery of St. Mark and went to Mount Athos where he took monastic vows at the Monastery of Vatopedi in 1507.
 In 1515, Grand Prince Vasili III asked the abbot of the monastery to send him a certain monk by the name of Savva to translate a number of religious texts.
 Savva was so old that the abbot decided to send the energetic Maximus instead, though he had no knowledge of the Church Slavonic language.
 Nevertheless, the monks vouched for him, and he went to Moscow, where he was met with great honor.
 Upon arriving in Moscow in 1518, Maximus headed the movement of religious reform.
-In 1518, Maximus met Prince Kurbskii, who later wrote about Maximus and his time in Moscow in Skazanie o Maksime Filosofe (The Tale of Maxim the Philosopher).
+In 1518, Maximus met Prince Kurbskii, who later wrote about Maximus and his time in Moscow in Skazanie o Maksime Filosofe ("The Tale of Maxim the Philosopher").
 In this work, Kurbskii describes a meeting between Maximus and Vasili III whereupon Maximus was astonished at the countless multitudes of Greek books displayed at Vasili III's court.
-Maximus assured the Prince that he had never seen so many Greek works in Greece itself.
-This testimony is the earliest known reference of a collection of ancient manuscripts belonging to the Russian Tsars which has never been found, also referred to as The Lost Library of the Moscow Tsars.
-This lost library later became a favorite research topic of early twentieth century Russian archaeologist Ignatius Stelletskii.
+Maximus assured the prince that he had never seen so many Greek works in Greece itself.
+This testimony is the earliest known reference of a collection of ancient manuscripts belonging to the Russian tsars which has never been found, also referred to as The Lost Library of the Moscow Tsars.
+This lost library later became a favorite research topic of early 20th century Russian archaeologist Ignatius Stelletskii.

 Assignment to Moscow

 Maximus's first major work in Russia was a translation of the Psalter together with the Russian translators (including the scholar Dmitry Gerasimov) and scriveners, which would be solemnly approved by the Russian clergy and the grand prince himself.
 After Vasili III rejected his request to go home, Maximus continued to work on translations and correcting the books for divine service.
 Observing the "defects" and injustices of Muscovite life, which seemed to him in direct opposition to his Christian ideals, Maximus began to expose them and criticize the authorities, attracting different people with similar views, such as Ivan Bersen-Beklemishev, Vassian Patrikeyev, and others.
 With regards to the question of monastic estates, which had already divided the Russian clergy into two antagonistic camps (the Possessors and the Non-Possessors), Maximus took sides with Nilus of Sors and his startsy, who headed the Non-Possessors camp.
 This would make him one of the worst enemies of the Josephites, who stood for the right of the monasteries to own land.
-Maximus and his followers discussed freely the shortcomings of Russia's internal and foreign policies, criticized the lifestyle of the Russian clergy, exploitation of peasants, and the system of supporting local authorities by "milking" the peasants (the so-called кормление, or kormleniye).
+Maximus and his followers discussed freely the shortcomings of Russia's internal and foreign policies, criticized the lifestyle of the Russian clergy, exploitation of peasants, and the system of supporting local authorities by "milking" the peasants (so-called kormleniye).